Tutorial: Electricity-Only#

 to run the rule solve_network

-that produces the solved network and stores it in results/networks
+that produces the solved network and stores it in results/test-elec/networks

 :